saltyrtc/saltyrtc-meta/Task-WebRTC.md

 The task's data SHALL be a dictionary/an object containing the following items:

-* A client MUST set the *cookie_2* field to 16 cryptographically secure random bytes.
-It SHALL be different to the cookie the client currently uses, the other client currently uses and, for initiators, the *cookie_2* the responder has sent in its task's data.
 * The *exclude* field MUST contain a list/an array of WebRTC data channel ids (non-negative integers) that SHALL not be used for the signalling channel.
 This list MUST be available to be set from user